Kevin Costner: 2012–present: Career resurgence and Yellowstone

 In August 2022, Costner began production on Horizon: An American Saga, a Western epic that will be split into at least four films, each just under three hours in length.
 Costner plans on the films being released over a series of months.
 Costner will both star in and direct the project and said the film was proposed as an event television series.
 Production on the first film was expected to last at least 220 days, but was completed by November 2022.
 Production of the next films was underway by May 2023.
 The first film, Horizon: An American Saga – Chapter 1, was released in June 2024, earning mixed reviews, and was a box office flop.
 The poor box-office returns of Chapter 1 was a factor in the indefinite delay of Chapter 2, which too had received mixed reviews after its debut at the 81st Venice International Film Festival.
 Chapter 2 was originally set for an August 16, 2024 release date.
+From May to June 2025, Costner hosted the eight-part documentary series Kevin Costner's The West on the History Channel.

 A 2025 story from the Hollywood Reporter has indicated that production on Yellowstone was rife with power struggles and arguments, listing it among various other incidents that has marred Costner's reputation among colleagues in Hollywood.